rui-r-duan/algs4_rs/README.md

   std), in `examples` directory, and `LinearRegression` in a library module.
 - Standard Input `StdIn` and file input `In`, backed by the Java-util-like `Scanner`.
 They are all implemented without any external dependency.
-- Simplified but professional implementation of `Vec` to demonstrate Rust's equivalences of `ResizingArrayStack`, `ResizingArrayQueue`, etc.
+- Simplified but professional implementation of vector `SVec` to demonstrate Rust's equivalences of `ResizingArrayStack`, `ResizingArrayQueue`, etc.

 ## How to